 Anyone in a position of organizational leadership in this connected world should be focused on making their networks smarter.
 The smarter their networks, the better decisions they will be able to make.
 But it’s a two-way street.
 One has to give in order to get.

-More of our challenges are going to big and complex.
+More of our challenges are going to be big and complex.
 Understanding networked markets requires more than expert analysis.
-The case of FiveThirtyEight shows how a networked organization can use the trust it has established in the network to help solve a problem.
+The case of FiveThirtyEight shows how a connected organization can use the trust it has established in the network to help solve a problem.
 The social capital of its creator, Nate Silver, combined with the reputation of initially the Wall Street Journal and later ABC News, shows it to be a fairly reputable source of news, information, and opinion.
 FiveThirtyEight has given to its network and as a result has a certain reputation.
 Therefore, many people were willing to chip and analyze these data.

 Any organization today would be well advised to consider a similar approach.
 How can you make sense of complex problems and big data without outside help?
 Relying on internal subject matter experts is no longer enough.
 Organizations need to cultivate external subject matter networks.
 This takes time and some direction.
 Building this type of network is much more than crowd-sourcing, which is really crowd-milking.
 Anyone with any expertise quickly sees through companies that just want to ‘pick their brains’, as my friend Alex Barrera recently noted in the ungrateful others.